Trott/my-radar/README.md

 * Privacy.
 Related to anonymity, of course.

 * No need to install an app.
 It's just a web site.
+Will work on [anything that supports HTML5 Geolocation API](http://caniuse.com/#feat=geolocation).

 How does it work?
 -----------------